NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 ### A 90° Bend

-Now, we'll start a new simulation where we look at the fields propagating through a waveguide bend, and we'll do a couple of other things differently as well.
+We'll start a new simulation where we look at the fields propagating through a waveguide bend, and we'll do a couple of other things differently as well.
 As usual, the first thing to do is to load the Meep library:

 ```py
 import meep as mp